owntracks/recorder/README.md

 When the recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083`.

+### Recorder options

+`--norec` disables writing of REC files, so no location history or other similar publishes are stored, and the Lua `otr_putrec()` function is not invoked even if it exists.
+What is stored are CARDS and PHOTOS, as well as the LAST location of a device.
+As such, the API's `/locations` endpoint becomes useless.

 ## Design decisions

 We took a number of decisions for the design of the recorder and its utilities: